Abstracting & Indexing

 New, significant, innovative and original findings are suitable as Research papers.

-Please give the title (Title Case; capital for first character), running title (not to exceed 50 characters and spaces), full name of each author and an asterisk placed after the name of the corresponding author, address(es) of the institution(s) at which the work was performed, each author’s affiliation, and a footnote including the complete mailing address, a single telephone number, a single fax number, and a single e-mail address for the corresponding author.
+Please give the title (Title Case; in capital), full name of each author and an asterisk placed after the name of the corresponding author, address(es) of the institution(s) at which the work was performed, each author’s affiliation, and a footnote including the complete mailing address, a single telephone number, a single fax number, and a single e-mail address for the corresponding author.
+Orcid ID of at least one author should be there.

 Below the abstract, type 3-6 keywords or short phrases suitable for indexing.
 List key words in alphabetic order, all lower case, except where necessary.

-The introduction should not be an extensive literature review (up to 600 words), it should provide sufficient information of the present study without referring to previous work done on the same topic.
+The introduction should not be an extensive literature review, it should provide sufficient information of the present study without referring to previous work done on the same topic.
 The last paragraph should address the main objectives of the work.

 MATERIALS AND METHODS: